 Previously, I have both tutored privately and worked briefly within university-level academic marking.
-I have also more recently worked as an in-school tutor at Heanor Gate Science College teaching English at GCSE level.
+I have also worked as an in-school tutor at Heanor Gate Science College teaching English and Maths at GCSE level.
 I have delivered group and one-to-one interventions with students who, for a variety of different reasons, were not predicted to attain their target grades.
 I have received positive engagement from all pupils and the resulting assessments and grades reflected a substantial increase in progress across the board, with many exceeding their predicted grades.
 I have also performed cover supervision and unqualified teaching with full sized classes from year 7 to year 11 and in subjects ranging from English and Maths to Citizenship.

 After receiving A grade A-levels in Maths, English Literature, Critical Thinking and Art Graphics from the Bewdley School and Sixth Form Centre, I moved East to study Law at the University of Nottingham.
 I spent my time between lectures illustrating and writing for student magazines, studying abroad, volunteering, and steadily realising that I enjoyed a great many things more than the study of Law.
 I completed my degree with first class honours, a merit in New Zealand Law, and an ambition to move into a new and more personally rewarding career.